didierterrien/Power-BI-Sidetools/DAX parser test/README.md

 Portable test application using DAX Parser.
+This version is outdated as DAX parser was integreated within Power BI Sidetools.

 DAX Parser converts a DAX expression into an object which can be used by any application.